 |sudo apt-get install libcwiid1 lswm wmgui wminput|

-After you installed the necessary packages, you we’ll be able to give it the first shot by entering wmgui in a terminal window
+After you installed the necessary packages, you will be able to give it the first shot by entering wmgui in a terminal window

-Now you know basic set-up is working (your computer running Ubuntu Studio, your bluetooth adapter, your Wii Remote and the “connection” between it all).
+Now you know the basic set-up is working (your computer running Ubuntu Studio, your Bluetooth adapter, your Wii Remote, and the “connection” between it all).

 From here on things are different, from the article about using the WiiMote as a musical instrument (check here).